peteroome/peteroome.github.com/_posts/2016-10-11-growth-hacking-a-personalised-print-business-using-strava-segments.md

 - It looks spammy.

-- URL's in segment names aren't clickable on the Strava app or on the website.
+- URL's in segment names aren't clickable on the Strava app or website.

 - There are 000's of segments on Strava.
 Standing out from the crowd will be hard.